Gods of the Modern World

 From Unite to Multiplicity

 The thirteenth century was the point of greatest cultural unity within Western culture.
-After that, unity descended into multiplicity, to paraphrase Henry Adams.
+After that, unity descended into multiplicity, to echo Henry Adams.
 The splintering of thought and society accelerated until now we seem to have reached the maximum of dissolution before absolute anarchy.
 Academic specialization was a necessary outcome of our loss of intellectual unity.

 Briefly, my version of the descent is this: Until the early fourteenth century, Plato’s doctrine of Ideas was the dominant theory of the nature of reality, a doctrine the medievals called Realism.
 Realism was not challenged until William of Ockam (c.
 1287 – 1347) first propounded the theory of universals.
 Ockham’s doctrine of the nature of ideas, called Nominalism, denied the existence of Ideas and contended that only individuals exist.
 Thus there is no Idea of Man but only individual men; nor any Idea of Whiteness, only instances of whiteness.